kingofyeti/opengl_configuration/README.md

 2: Create your own empty project in Visual Studio 2015

-3: Add each individual .prop files into Visual Studio Property Manager:
+3: Add each OPENGL.prop + NANOGUI.prop files into Visual Studio Property Manager:
+(If you are using freeglut or antweakbar you can add it seperately, but do not put them all together with GLFW.
+It may cause some error when running the code)

 ```
     View->Other Windows->Property Manager
     Add Existing Property Sheet